Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 How to get to the Cham Islands

 Most families catch a boat from Cửa Đại Port, located outside Hoi An.
-You can choose between the local ferry (slow, budget-friendly, and full of character) or a speedboat that zips you over in about 30 minutes.
+You can choose between the local ferry (slower wooden boat that’s full of character) or a speedboat that zips you over in about 30 minutes.
 The speedboats are more common for day trips, and are a bit of an adventure themselves, with the bumpy waves.

 Take the Local Ferry (Usually Cheaper, but less convenient)